reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 The coding is easy and really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze**, rescued some of my braincells overthinking about parameter names and the keyboard thing.

-Yet. it is a parameter naming issue if we failed to monitor the implementation.

 Given the below examples:
 ```sql